 Luckily, numerous Lifeline providers allow you to take your existing mobile number to your new provider.
-Ensure you notify your provider that you want to keep your existing number.
+Ensure you notify your cell phone provider that you want to keep your existing number.
 If your company allows it, they will not cancel your package until you have signed up with your new provider.

 How do I cancel my Lifeline service?

-Why would I want to switch Lifeline providers?
+Can I switch Lifeline providers?

 - You have moved to a state where your current provider does not offer Lifeline services.

 - You want a better data package.